 The VFP11 coprocessor supports signed and unsigned 32-bit integers.
-Signed integers are treated as two's complement values.
-No modification to the data is implicit in a load, store, or transfer operation on integer data.
-The format of integer data within the register file is identical to the format in memory or in an ARM11 general-purpose register.
+It treats signed integers as two's complement values.
+A load, store, or transfer operation on integer data does not imply any modification to the data.
+The format of integer data in the register file is identical to the format in memory and in an ARM11 general-purpose register.